Committment to protect your Privacy

 When we obtain credit information from a CRB about you, we may also seek publicly available information and information about any serious credit infringement that you may have committed.

-We may disclose your credit information to overseas entities that provide support functions to us.
+We may disclose your credit information and other personal information to overseas entities that provide support functions to us.
 You may obtain more information about these entities by contacting us.

-We will notify individuals and the Office of the Australian Information Commissioner (OAIC) about ‘eligible data breaches’ where the breach is likely, in the viewpoint of a reasonable person in our position, to result in serious harm to any of the individuals to whom the information relates.
+We will notify individuals and the Office of the Australian Information Commissioner (OAIC) about ‘eligible data breaches’ as required by law.
+An ‘eligible data breach’ is a breach that is likely to result in serious harm to any of the individuals to whom the information relates, and we have not been able to prevent this risk of serious harm with remedial action.

 We exchange your credit information with CRBs.
-We use the credit information that we exchange with the CRBs to assess your creditworthiness, assess your application for finance and managing your finance.
+We use the credit information that we exchange with the CRBs to assess your creditworthiness, assess your application for finance and in managing your finance.
+These CRBs may also include the information we provide them in reports to other credit providers to assist them to assess your credit worthiness.

 If you fail to meet your payment obligations in relation to any finance that we have provided or arranged or you have committed a serious credit infringement then we may disclose this information to a CRB.

 You have the right to request access to the credit information that we hold about you and make a request for us to correct that credit information if needed.
-Please see the heading Access and correction to your personal and credit information, below.
+Please see the heading Access to and correction of your personal and credit information, below.
+You also have the right to make a complaint.
+Please see the heading Complaints, below.

-You may contact the CRB to advise them that you believe that you may have been a victim of fraud.
-For a period of 21 days after the CRB receives your notification, the CRB must not use or disclose that credit information.
+If you believe that you have been, or are likely to be, a victim of fraud, you have a right to ask a CRB not to use or disclose your credit information.
 You can contact any of the following CRBs for more information:

 From time to time we may use your personal information to provide you with current information about finance, offers you may find of interest, changes to our organisation, or new products or services being offered by us or any company we are associated with.